trufflesecurity/trufflehog/README.md

 Exit Codes:
 - 0: No errors and no results were found.
 - 1: An error was encountered.
 Sources may not have completed scans.
 - 183: No errors were encountered, but results were found.
+Will only be returned if `--fail` flag is used.

 #### Scanning an organization